 2. Make Meetings More Productive by Providing Content Ahead of Time

 Getting down to business in the mornings, we made sure we had the perfect balance of work and play.
-Meetings were planned far in advance to maximize productivity.
+Meetings were planned far in advance on the event app to maximize productivity.
 Adding prospective meetings to the trip app as sessions gave everyone a heads-up about the topics, and in-session feedback was used to gauge interest and to crowdsource and collaborate on session content.
 Smaller teams took ownership of the most popular projects, and then final presentations were posted as downloadable documents right on their session pages so everyone could review them and prepare thoughtful questions and comments.

 3. Leverage Audience Experience Through Interactive Sessions